Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 ## Step 7 - Automation Using tox

-- Write a `tox.ini` file such that by running the command `tox`, both `pytest` and `unittest` are executed.
+- Write a `tox.toml` file such that by running the command `tox`, both `pytest` and `unittest` are executed.
 - Use the `requirements.txt` file to send all the dependencies information to tox.

 ## Step 8 - Submission

-- Open a pull request titled `Adding tests by <GitLab username>` from your fork to the main repository.
+- Open a pull request titled `[your GitLab username] Adding tests` from your fork to the main repository.